onyeiwu/Function_Intersection_Analysis/README.md

 Finding the intersection of **y = exp(-x)** and **y = sin(x)** using Python

 ## 📝 Description
 Mathematical equations often have points where two functions intersect.
-Finding these intersection points is crucial in various fields like physics, engineering, and data science.
+Finding these intersection points is crucial in various fields like **physics, engineering, and data science**.

 This project numerically finds and visualizes the intersection of two functions: